centreon/centreon-documentation/en/upgrade/upgrade-from-19-10.md

 ### Upgrade the Centreon solution

+> Centreon 20.04 uses **MariaDB 10.3**.
+>
+> This upgrade process will only upgrade Centreon components first.
+>
+> MariaDB will be upgraded afterwards.

 Clean yum cache:

 ```shell
 yum clean all --enablerepo=*
 ```

-Upgrade all the components with the following command:
+Then upgrade all the components with the following command:

 ```shell
 yum update centreon\*